23 Mar If Kai Were Trayvon

 “Anyone that knows my son knows that he is a mild-mannered, respectful kid, that’s always maintained an A average in school,” Connie recounted on Facebook.
 “Despite these facts, his physical attributes (race and size) in the past have type-cast him.”

 From a very young age Connie has taught Kai to comport himself in a manner void of anything that may be perceived as aggressive or threatening.
 Tall for his age but slightly built, like a climber, it’s hard to imagine Kai as anything but gentle and kind.
 But there are people who will never see past the color of his skin.
 It’s these people who will ascribe to this talented young man all manner of horrible attributes and character deficiencies to perceive him as a threat.
-Without knowing anything about him, there are those who could falsely identify Kai as a menace to society, person that should be treated with suspicion or even violence.
+Without knowing anything about him, there are those who could falsely identify Kai as a menace to society, as a person that should be treated with suspicion or even violence.
 That’s what happened to a young black man two years ago in Sanford Florida.
 His name was Trayvon Martin.

 As he walked home to his father’s house in a gated community Trayvon was accosted by a neighborhood watch volunteer armed with a handgun.
 George Zimmerman believed that he did not belong there and challenged his presence.
 Blows were exchanged and shots were fired.
 Trayvon was killed.
 In a sensational trial that drew national attention Zimmerman was acquitted of murder.
 And when news organizations reported the verdict many across the nation were outraged to learn that a man could kill an unarmed teenager and be allowed to go free.
 Black mothers of young sons began to worry.